 Spoiler – Soon Ma recovers and her and Jack move into an independent living residence where they begin to make plans for the future.
 Ma’s growing independence conflicts with Jack’s desire to keep her for himself, just as they used to be.
 At the same time, Jack himself is growing and changing as his world expands.
 Finally, Jack requests to visit Room.
 He and Ma return to the scene of their captivity but wonderfully Jack no longer feels any emotional attachment toward it and is able to say his goodbyes before he and Ma leave Room for the final time.
 Spoiler Free.

-That was a very long synopsis, I got carried away a bit but I just wanted to let all of you lovely readers know the premise of the novel in case you didn’t already!
-As I said at the beginning of my review this is a very harrowing and heart-breaking story and it will definitely make you cry, especially if you are a mother or even father!
+That was a very long synopsis!
+I got carried away there but I just wanted to let all of you lovely readers know the premise of the novel in case you didn’t already know!
+As I said at the beginning of my review this is a very harrowing and heartbreaking story and it will definitely make you cry, especially if you are a mother or even a father!
 It is heartbreaking for me to read about this woman who was kidnapped but also to read about a boy who has never experienced the outside world and who has been raised in poor conditions.
 The saddest part about this is that Ma couldn’t help the circumstances Jack had been raised in and it is so tragically sad.

-I really admire Donoghue for making this a survivors story and not a captors story.
-It could have easily become a horror show about what Nick does to Ma and all about his life but I really loved how this was not his story but Jacks and Ma’s so for that I really appreciate this woman and her wonderful thinking!
-Donoghue’s inspiration for this novel was “The shock of motherhood” which she said in an interview.
+Emma Donoghue the author of the novel is an exceptional writer and I admire her for making Room a survivor story as opposed to a captors story.
+Room could have been a horror show all about what Old Nick had done to Ma and all about his life but thankfully it was not… it was not his story, it was Jack and Ma’s story so for that I really appreciate Donoghue for this.
+Donoghue’s inspiration for Room was “The shock of motherhood” which she said in an interview.
 She elaborated further saying “Back in 2008 when I heard about Elizabeth Fritzl and her children emerging from their Austrian dungeon, our kids were four and one.
 My first thought was: how did she do that, how did she manage to mother – and mother well – in a locked room?
-But my second thought was: aren’t there moments for every parent, and every child too, when that intimate bond feels like a locked room?”.
-In my opinion this is an incredible observation on her behalf but also a real thought provoking one.
+But my second thought was: aren’t there moments for every parent, and every child too when that intimate bond feels like a locked room?”.
+In my opinion, this is an incredible observation on her behalf but also a real thought provoking one.
 To take real life inspiration from the case of Elizabeth Fritzl and apply it to her work is incredible and she deserves so much praise for this.

-You have to appreciate the sheer amount of work and research that Donoghue put into this novel.
+You have to appreciate the sheer amount of work and research Donoghue has put into this novel.
 The mechanics of Room, the psychological and physical results of being raised in an environment like that, and the long-term effects are all explored in sensitive and thorough detail.
-The Child Psychology alone in this novel is impeccable and very important.
-I think it is extremely important as a reader to know about these heinous acts which happen in the world and the effects that has on a person.
+The Child Psychology alone in this novel is impeccable and very important; I think it is extremely important as a reader to know about these heinous acts which happen in the world and the effects they have on a person.

-The writing and narration of this novel can be a little painful sometimes as it is narrated by 5 year old Jack.
-However the more I read it the more you come accustomed to it so in the end it really is not all that bad!
-Donoghue’s writing in general is very poignant and powerful.
-Her words are full of heart and emotion and if you read this novel and do not cry I would be surprised!
-Her ability to transport us to this world was incredible and almost magical because I was completely lost in this book and fully immersed.
-I felt as if I was in the dingy, horrible Room, and for that I take my hat off to Donoghue because it is extremely hard to write a novel in which the majority of it is set in a room, without it becoming a lacklustre read!
+The writing and narration of this novel can be a little painful at times as it is narrated by 5-year-old Jack.
+However the more I read the novel the more you become accustomed to it so, in the end, it really is not all that bad!
+Donoghue’s writing, in general, is very poignant and powerful. her words are full of heart and emotion and if you read this novel and do not cry I would be surprised!
+Her ability to transport the reader into the novel is incredible and almost magical because I was completely lost in this book and fully immersed.
+I felt as if I was in the dingy, horrible Room, and for that, I take my hat off to Donoghue because it is extremely hard to write a novel in which the majority of it is set in a room, without it becoming a lackluster read!

-To summarise my thoughts Room is a roller coaster journey and a compelling, harrowing, heartbreaking but also an inspiring read full of two wonderful enchanting characters.
+To summarise my thoughts, Room is a roller coaster journey and a compelling, harrowing, heartbreaking read but also an inspiring read full of two wonderful enchanting characters.
 I adored this novel and everything about it, well, besides Nick!
-As I mention Nick I have to say that the only fault I found with this story was that we did not know much about him but this is what Donoghue intended and this was never Nicks story but rather a survivor story of a mother and her son.
 This incredible, touching novel gets Four Stars from me!

 Goodbye for now book lovers,

 *Update – As always with books adapted into a movie I love to express my thoughts!
-Personally I thought this movie was incredible and very true of the novel.
-The story and casting was amazing and I was so happy when Brie Larsson who plays Ma won best actress at the Oscars!
+Personally, I thought this movie was incredible and very true of the novel.
+The story and casting were amazing and I was so happy when Brie Larsson who plays Ma won the best actress at the Oscars!
 A superb movie and I enjoyed it thoroughly!
-Let me know below whether you loved the movie too!
+Let me know whether you loved the movie too!
 Thanks again for reading book lovers!